fabmob/playground-standard-covoiturage/README.md

 ## Tests and assertions

-### Test for non-empty response
+### Test Flags

+* `--expectResponseCode`: additional check that the HTTP response code is as expected
-The `--disallowEmpty` flag runs for all endpoints that returns an array an additionnal check that this array is not empty.
+* `--disallowEmpty` (array responses): additionnal check that this array is not empty.
+* `--expectBookingStatus` (GET /bookings): additional check that the booking has the expected booking status.

+### Example tests

+For an example of a thorough test suite for an API, look at [this example](./cmd/service/data/testCommands.gen.sh), that works with [this data](./cmd/service/data/testData.gen.json).

 ### GET /driver_journey and GET /passenger_journey